Interactive3DGraphicsCourse-UNIUD-2018/product-visualization-bportelli/README.md

 3. Prepare, and add to the repository, a journal.md file for logging your progress and choices.

 1. Choose a product for which: (i) you can easily build a 3D model, or (ii) you can download a 3D model which you have the right to use in non-commercial applications.
-The model should not be too complex (not more than 50k vertices) and in some format that three.js can read.
+The model should not be too complex (not more than 100k vertices) and in some format that three.js can read.
 [Three.js examples](https://threejs.org/examples/) provide a list of loaders for different formats: beware that not all of them work perfectly, and you might have to try with different formats.
+Preferably, use GLTF, but any other format is ok.

 2. Design the lighting for the product.
 Products in web sites and catalogues are photographed using strategically placed lights that enhance details and shape.
 For example, [searching google images for product photography lighting](http://www.google.com/images?q=product+photography+lighting) will show you a number of real-world lighting setups that are used for products.
-In your lighting setup, you can use whatever you want, from punctual lights, to environment lighting, or light maps, or any combination of them.
+In your lighting setup, you can use whatever you want, from punctual lights, to environment map, or light maps, or any combination of them.

 3. Design the PBR materials for the product.
 You can use PRB textures found anywhere, or produce them, e.g. with Substance Designer or B2M.
 If you use textures authored by someone else, just make sure you have the rights for using them in our context (non-commercial application).
 At least one of the materials must have 2-3 alternatives (e.g. different colors, or materials).